ejarvi/azure-quickstart-templates/201-encrypt-running-linux-vm-singlepass/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template enables encryption on a running Linux VM that satisfies the prerequisites listed in the [Azure Disk Encryption FAQ](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-faq).
+This template enables single pass encryption with no AD requirement on a running Linux VM that satisfies the prerequisites listed in the [Azure Disk Encryption FAQ](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-faq).

 Warning:  Single pass for Linux is still under development.
 This template is for test purposes only.
 It is unsupported and considered unsafe to use for production workloads as it references a test version of the extension that changes frequently.